derlehner/DT_Platform_Comparison/README.md

 As to the best of our knowledge, there is no support for real-time busses in Azure.

 ##### Automation Protocols
-Based on the official documentation, the Azure IoT-Hub currently supports the following communication protocols:
+Based on the official [documentation](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-protocols), the Azure IoT-Hub currently supports the following communication protocols:
+- MQTT
+- AMQP
+- HTTPS

 #### Portability